engalisabry/ali-reddit/README.md

 ### Getting Help

 If you encounter issues not covered here, please:

 1. Check existing GitHub issues
 2. Create a new issue with detailed reproduction steps
 3. Include error messages and environment information

 ## Contributing

-We welcome contributions to improve the Reddit clone!
+I welcome contributions to improve Ali Reddit!

 ### Contributing Guidelines